dyorg/slim-token-authentication/README.md

 ### Parameter

-If token was not found on header, middleware tries to find `authorization` query parameter.
+If token is not found in header, middleware tries to find `authorization` query parameter.
 You can change parameter name using `parameter` option.
-You can disabled authentication via parameter setting `parameter` option as null.
+You can disable authentication via parameter by setting `parameter` option as null.

 ```php
 ...